MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/debugging-with-CloudScript-AF-Azure.md

 keywords: playfab, automation, cloudscript, azure functions, debugging ms.localizationpriority: medium
 ---
-# Tutorial: Debugging CloudScript using Azure Functions with the Azure portal
+# Tutorial: Debugging CloudScript using Azure Functions in the Azure portal

 If you are editing your Azure Functions using the [Azure portal](https://portal.azure.com), you can get logs directly in the portal.